tumashu/exwm-x/README.md

     Remove a key from \`exwm-input-prefix-keys' of application,

-    Note: if set it to \`t', all keys in \`exwm-input-prefix-keys' will be removed, this is very useful when you want to launch a new emacs session, this make new emacs session use **nearly** all the keybindings except the keybindings defined by \`exwm-input-set-key'.
+    Note: if set it to \`t', all keys in \`exwm-input-prefix-keys' will be removed, this is very useful when you want to launch a new emacs session, this make new emacs session use **nearly** all the keybindings except the keybindings defined by \`exwmx-input-set-key'.

 11. :ignore-simulation-keys